Coupled Recurrent Models for Polyphonic Music Composition: Conclusion

 { }

-As with the quantitative results, we again urge caution in interpreting these qualitative results.
-Our study results superficially suggest that we have done well in modeling the short-term structure of our dataset (we make no claims to have captured long-term structure; indeed, the Markov windows of our models preclude this).
-But it is not clear that humans are good (or should be good) at the task of identifying plausible or implausible local structure in music.
-It is also unclear how to use such studies to compare between models, where differences would be less pronounced.
-Indeed, it is not even clear how to prompt a user to discriminate in such a setting.
+These results superficially suggest that we have done well in modeling the short-term structure of the dataset (we make no claims to have captured long-term structure; indeed, the truncated history input to our models precludes this).
+But it is not clear that humans are good--or should be good--at recognizing plausible local structures in music without context.
+See \cite{pearce2007evaluating,jordanous2012standardised} for criticism of musical Turing tests like the one presented here.
+It is also unclear how to use such studies to make fine-grained comparisons between models (as we have done quantitatively throughout this paper).
+It is not even clear how to prompt a user to discriminate between such models.
+Therefore we re-emphasize the interpretation of this qualitative evaluation, proposed in Section \ref{intro}, as a perceptual grounding of the quantitative evaluation considered throughout this work.